This page is aimed at new students who do not have a current visa to study in the UK, and who need to apply for a Student visa from overseas.

 What are the specific requirements for each document?

-Please ensure your documents meet the criteria as listed in the Appendix ST of the Immigration Rules and the Student Visa Modernised Guidance before you submit your application.
+Please ensure your documents meet the criteria as listed in the Appendix Student of the Immigration Rules and the Student Visa Modernised Guidance before you submit your application.
 You should obtain all necessary documents in the right format before you apply for your visa online.

 If you have any questions or concerns, please contact us for advice.

-- CAS Number
+CAS Number

-Your CAS number is a compulsory part of your visa application that confirms to the UKVI that Aston University will sponsor your study in the UK.
+Your CAS number is a compulsory part of your visa application that confirms to UKVI that Aston University will sponsor your study in the UK.

 Your CAS will be sent to you via email and contains information about your course as well as your personal information.

-You will need to check all of the information on the CAS is correct (e.g. personal details, course information and tuition fees paid) and then copy and paste the CAS number into the relevant section of the online Student application form.
+You will need to check all of the information on the CAS is correct (e.g. personal details, course information and tuition fees paid) and then copy and paste the CAS number into the relevant section of the online Student Visa application form.

-- Passports
+Passports

 You will need to provide your current passport for your visa application.
 Ideally, your passport would have at least 6 months before it expires, but this is not mandatory.